Line of sight is a must

 Triangulation-based systems

-Triangulation-based systems are not the same as trilateration-based systems.
+Triangulation-based systems differ from trilateration-based systems.

 In today’s practice, typically, these systems are scanning laser-based systems.

-For optical systems using cameras – the resolution of cameras is a limitation.
+For optical systems using cameras, the resolution of cameras is a limitation.
 Thus, one has to choose between:

-• Cost
+- Cost

-• Pixel resolution directly affects the angular accuracy and location accuracy.
+- Pixel resolution directly affects the angular accuracy and location accuracy.
 Higher pixel resolution – higher angular resolution, but lower light sensitivity (smaller pixels) and lower update rate (more latency)

 But why is direct line of sight a must?